 And while, for the most part, I’ve found this to be true in my experiences & interactions with them, there were always a few exceptions!

-I had a few nuns who had absolutely-terrible tempers & caustic personalities (whenever anything wasn’t 100% perfect).
+I had some nuns who had absolutely-terrible tempers & caustic personalities (whenever anything wasn’t 100% perfect).

 And some of their disciplinarian methods were pretty barbaric, even for “those days” & even considering that I always thought my Mom moonlighted as a professional wrestler!